Surely he shall deliver thee from the snare of the fowler, and from the noisome pestilence. (Psalm 91:3 KJV)

 When they fast, I will not hear their cry; and when they offer burnt offering and an oblation, I will not accept them: but I will consume them by the sword, and by the famine, and by the pestilence.
 Jeremiah 14:12 NKJV

-And so it stands to reason that pestilences were one means by which God disciplined His people for their transgressions.
+So it stands to reason that pestilence was one way God disciplined His people for their transgressions.

-Inadequate sanitation conditions may have contributed to the proliferation of certain diseases.
-A case in point was leprosy, which was highly contagious.
-To stop the spread of leprosy in the camp of Israel, the Lord instructed:
+Inadequate sanitary conditions may have aided the spread of certain diseases.
+A case in point was leprosy, a highly contagious disease.
+The Lord gave the following instructions to stop the spread of leprosy in the camp of Israel:

 “Now the leper on whom the sore is, his clothes shall be torn and his head bare; and he shall cover his mustache, and cry, ‘Unclean!
 Unclean!’
 He shall be unclean.
 All the days he has the sore he shall be unclean.
 He is unclean, and he shall dwell alone; his dwelling shall be outside the camp.
 Leviticus 13:45-46 NKJV